maryzhao0111/255_project/_posts/2023-05-24-e-introduction.md

 toc_sticky: true
 ---

-Are you a student?
+Are you a **student**?
 Whether you’re an undergraduate or graduate student or a high school student about to start your college journey.
-Do you ever dream of doing research or working in academia?
+Do you ever dream of doing **research** or working in **academia**?

 If you fall into any of the above categories, academic writing is something you need to pay attention to!